kchousos/kchousos.github.io/posts/SICP in Emacs.md

 aliases:
   - 20250327191659-148e
 ---
-I recently began reading the notorious "Structure and Interpretation of Computer Programs" [@abelsonStructureInterpretationComputer2002], a.k.a. the _Wizard book_.
+I recently began reading the notorious "Structure and Interpretation of Computer Programs" [@sicp], a.k.a. the _Wizard book_.
 I'm only on the first chapter, but I can already see its value and why it gets recommended so much.

 From Wikipedia: